sunyuqian1997/ORIBA/README.md

 ## Website License
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

+# Summary

+## ORIBA: Transforming Artists' Original Characters into Chatbots
+## Introduction
+ORIBA is an innovative AI chatbot that transforms artists' original characters (OCs) into interactive agents.
+This research explores the intersection of illustration art and artificial intelligence (AI), focusing on how illustrators engage with AI agents that embody their OCs.
+By examining the impact of AI on the creative process and the boundaries of authorship, we aim to enhance human-AI interactions in creative fields, with potential applications extending beyond illustration to interactive storytelling and more.

+{Insert Image: ORIBA Workflow}

+## Key Features
+Autonomous Agents for Creators: ORIBA leverages advancements in AI technology, such as AutoGPT, BabyAGI, and CAMEL, to transform artists' OCs into autonomous agents.
+These agents can observe, reflect, and make decisions, enhancing the believability of virtual characters and reshaping artists' storytelling and illustration approaches.

+### ORIBA Workflow: The ORIBA workflow consists of the following steps:

+Observation: The Agent forms an observation based on the most recent dialogue records (5 entries), summarizing what has happened.
+Reflection: The Agent reflects, associating information from its own profile.
+Impression: The Agent summarizes its impression of the current speaker.
+Behavior: The Agent describes its current physical or facial behavior.
+Action: The Agent chooses an action.
+By default, we provide three actions: "Normal reply", "Relate reply (relate to memories)", and "Silence".
+Reply: After generating the ORIBA trajectory, the character's final reply is produced.
+This approach allows artists to not only receive responses from their OCs but also observe how they think and behave.
+Through in-depth and informative conversations, we aim to support and facilitate the creative process of authors.

+{image inno}

+Authors
+Yuqian Sun: Royal College of Art, London, United Kingdom.
+Email: yuqiansun@network.rca.ac.uk Xingyu Li: Georgia Institute of Technology, Atlanta, United States.
+Email: xingyu@gatech.edu Ze Gao: Hong Kong University of Science and Technology, Hong Kong SAR, China.
+Email: zgaoap@connect.ust.hk

+### Conclusion
+Our study provides valuable insights into effective human-machine collaboration in creative tasks.
+We found that illustrators adapted their working styles to accommodate the AI agent's capabilities, resulting in more efficient collaboration.
+However, maintaining the illustrator's agency and creative input is crucial in the collaboration process.
+Our platform enables authors to interact with their original characters via AI-powered dialogue systems, providing a unique testing ground for expanding creativity.

+{image esca}

+### Future Works
+Based on the limitations of our system, there are three main directions for our further study:

+Improve AI's associative capabilities: Enhance the AI's reasoning and associative abilities to align more with the character's details in the profile.

+Enhance AI's personalized responses: Improve the AI's language tone and emotional responses to make the AI agents more characterized.

+Improve AI's memories: Enhance the AI's ability to recall past interactions to ensure consistency in long-term conversations.

+{Insert Image: Future Works}